Maria-Zinkevich/rsschool-cv/cv.md

 Email: zinkevichmaryia@gmail.com
 ***
 ### Summary
-My strengths are hardworking and perseverance which will help me to achieve professional success.
+My strengths are hardworking and perseverance.
+This quallities will help me to achieve professional success in front-end development.
 At the moment I don’t have any real experience in this sphere but I have training projects on my GitHub account.
 ***
 ### Skills
  - HTML5